Double jump phase transition in a soliton cellular automaton: Asymptotics for the rows

 \begin{corollary} Suppose that $\F\sim \mathtt{GWF}(n,p)$.
 For each $i\geq 1$, let $\mathfrak{l}_{i}$ and $\mathfrak{h}_{i}$ be the number of leaves in $\T^{i-1}(\F)$ and the maximum height of $\L^{i-1}(\F)$, respectively.
 Then for any $1\leq i \leq \max(\Gamma(X^{n,p}))$ and $1\leq j \leq \rho(\Gamma(X^{n,p}))$, we have

 and

 \end{corollary}

-\subsection{Asymptotics for the Rows}
+\section{Asymptotics for the rows}

-In this subsection, we prove our first main result, Theorem \ref{mainthm1}.
+In this section, we prove our first main result, Theorem \ref{theorem:rows}.
 From the construction described in Subsection \ref{subsection:Youngdiagram_construction}, we have that $\rho_{1}(n)$, the length of the first row of $\Lambda^{n,p}$, equals the number of peaks in $\Gamma(X^{n,p})$, which equals the number of $1 \, 0$ patterns in $X^{n,p}$.
 In general, $\rho_{i}(n)$ is the number of subexcursions of height $i$ in the Harris walk $\{H_{k}\}_{k=0}^{n}$, and these can also be understood in terms of certain binary patterns in the initial configuration.

-We begin with a proof of the $i=1$ case of Theorem \ref{mainthm1} using arguments from renewal theory.
+We begin with a proof of the $i=1$ case of Theorem \ref{theorem:rows} using arguments from renewal theory.
 Strong laws for the other rows can be deduced similarly by considering analogous (delayed) renewal processes, but we will find it more convenient to pursue an alternative approach that will be of use in Section \ref{section:Permutation}.

-\begin{proof}[\textbf{Proof of Theorem \ref{mainthm1} for }$\boldsymbol{i=1}$] First observe that the number of solitons in $X^{n,p}$ is equal to the number of $1 \, 0$ patterns, so $\rho_{1}(n)=\one\{\xi_{n}=1\}+N_{10}(n)$ where $N_{10}(n)$ is the number of $1 \, 0$ patterns in the first $n$ terms.
-Because of the scaling, it suffices to prove that $N_{10}(n)=\sum_{i=1}^{n-1}\one\big\{\xi_{i}=1,\xi_{i+1}=-1\big\}$ satisfies the asserted limit theorems.
+\begin{proof}[\textbf{Proof of Theorem \ref{theorem:rows} for }$\boldsymbol{i=1}$] First observe that the number of solitons in $X^{n,p}$ is equal to the number of $1 \, 0$ patterns, so $\rho_{1}(n)=\one\{\xi_{n}=1\}+N_{10}(n)$ where $N_{10}(n)$ is the number of $1 \, 0$ patterns in the first $n$ terms.
+Because of the scaling, it suffices to prove that $N_{10}(n)=\sum_{k=1}^{n-1}\one\big\{\xi_{k}=1,\xi_{k+1}=-1\big\}$ satisfies the asserted limit theorems.

-Now $N_{10}(n)$ counts occurrences of `head, tail' patterns in a sequence of independent coin flips, which we can think of as a renewal process.
+Now $N_{10}(n)$ counts occurrences of `head, tail' patterns in a sequence of independent coin flips, which we view as a renewal process.
 Let $T_{10}$ be distributed as the inter-event times in this process.
 Then the elementary renewal theorem gives $\EE[N_{10}(n)]/n\rightarrow 1/\EE[T_{10}]$.
 Since $\EE[N_{10}(n)]=(n-1)p(1-p)$, it follows from the strong law for renewal processes that

 Renewal theory also shows that $N_{10}(n)$ converges weakly to a standard normal random variable when appropriately normalized \cite{cox1962renewal}.
-To compute the variance, we write $W_{i}=\one\big\{\xi_{i}=1,\xi_{i+1}=-1\big\}$ and observe that $\EE[W_{i}]=p(1-p)$, $\EE[W_{i}W_{i+1}]=0$, and $\EE[W_{i}W_{j}]=p^{2}(1-p)^{2}$ when $|i-j|>1$, hence
+To compute the variance, we write $W_{k}=\one\big\{\xi_{k}=1,\xi_{k+1}=-1\big\}$ and observe that $\EE[W_{k}]=p(1-p)$, $\EE[W_{k}W_{k+1}]=0$, and $\EE[W_{k}W_{\ell}]=p^{2}(1-p)^{2}$ when $|k-\ell|>1$, hence

 so

 The second part of the theorem follows upon invoking Slutsky's theorem to simplify the expression $(N_{10}(n)-\EE[N_{10}(n)])/\Var(N_{10}(n))^{1/2}$. \end{proof}